Area of Law: Intellectual Property

 Trade Secrets

-How the business can protect a trade secret
+How can a business protect a trade secret?

 As the owner of a trade secret, you must take proper steps to protect your trade secrets.
 You can try to keep the information secret by limiting access to the area of your business in which the information is used and only disclosing the information to employees who need to know it.
 Employees must be advised that they are obligated to secrecy, and this obligation should be written into their employment contracts.